-Field Description Enable full AQ query Specifies whether all AQ data range filters are sent to the server for parsing validation mode as part of the guery to the database, or just the first data range filter.
-This helps determine the data to be returned by the query. • By default this is set to Off, which means that only the first data range filter is sent to the server.
-In the majority of cases, this is sufficient to ensure that the data returned by the data query will be compatible with all data range filters in the report. • If On, then all data range filters for the query are sent to the server.
+Specifies whether all AQ data range filters are sent to the server for parsing as part of the query to the database, or just the first data range filter.
+This helps determine the data to be returned by the query.

+- By default this is set to Off, which means that only the first data range filter is sent to the server.
+In the majority of cases, this is sufficient to ensure that the data returned by the data query will be compatible with all data range filters in the report. - If On, then all data range filters for the query are sent to the server.
 This may be necessary in cases where the data range filters specify very different sets of data.
 Enabling this option will increase the complexity of the data query statement and therefore may slow report performance.
 It is not recommended to enable this option unless it is necessary for the data query.
 Contact Axiom Software Support if you need assistance determining whether this option should be enabled.

-Refresh Control Sheet Specifies whether Axiom query settings are read once at the start of the between every AQ refresh process, or if they are read before running each individual Axiom query.
-By default this is set to Off, which means that all Axiom query settings are read at the start of the refresh process.
-In this scenario, Axiom queries cannot be dependent-meaning, the results of one Axiom query cannot affect the settings for another Axiom query.
+Refresh Control Sheet between every AQ

+Specifies whether Axiom query settings are read once at the start of the refresh process, or if they are read before running each individual Axiom query.